Seanxz401/Python/README.md

-# JetBrains
+# Python
-for projects in JetBrains Academy
+for projects in Python